 Germany is known for its relaxed attitude towards nudity (especially in the east).
-Most German saunas are nude and co-ed, topless sunbathing at parks and swimming pools is pretty common, and you'll find many designated nude beaches where you can sun your buns.
+Most German saunas are nude and co-ed, topless sunbathing at parks and swimming pools is pretty common, and you will find many designated nude beaches where you can sun your buns.

 Naturism in Germany

 The purpose of nudism (or naturism) in Germany is non-erotic and non-sexual.
 Any sexual activity on a nude beach is illegal and nude sites in Germany are actually quite family-friendly.
 German nudism aims to promote a free and healthy lifestyle close to nature with the benefits of a positive body image.

 The practice of nudism that originated in Germany at the end of the 19th century and has remained popular.
 Being nude was seen as an essential element of good health and was thought to cure tuberculosis and rheumatism.

 Germany's first first nude beach was established on the island of Sylt in 1920.
 In the 1930s, the Berlin School of Nudism, was founded to establish regimented nude exercise.

 You will find more nudist areas in the east of Germany as nudism was common when it was officially East Germany.
 It was a kind of low-level resistance to the conformity of the German Democratic Republic.
 Taking off your clothes was an expression of freedom and personal choice.